pnanimal/Portfolio/AudioDeepLearning/README.md

 <p><center>
 <img src="https://github.com/pnanimal/Portfolio/blob/images/AudioDeepLearning/NoiseDict.png" align: center>
 </p></center>
-<b>Figure 3.Noise dictionary #1 with (upper left) background noise extracted from one of the audio recordings, (upper right) #2 the original noise with random noise added to it, (center left) #3 the original noise with random noise subtracted from it, (center right) is #1 reversed in time, (bottom left) is #2 reversed in time and (bottom right) #3 reversed in time.</b>
+<b>Figure 3.
+Noise dictionary #1 with (upper left) background noise extracted from one of the audio recordings, (upper right) #2 the original noise with random noise added to it, (center left) #3 the original noise with random noise subtracted from it, (center right) is #1 reversed in time, (bottom left) is #2 reversed in time and (bottom right) #3 reversed in time.</b> <BR>
 <p>If a number between 7-12 was selected by numpy.random(), then the minimum time was decreased by 1 second, lengthening the audio signal time.
 If a number between 13-18 is generated, then the audio signal mimics a bird or frog calling twice, an event that does occur in the training data.
-This process is repeated until each species has at least 50 samples in the training data (Figure 4).</p>
+This process is repeated until each species has at least 50 samples in the training data (Figure 4).</p><br>
 <p><center>
 <img src="https://github.com/pnanimal/Portfolio/blob/images/AudioDeepLearning/Aug_Sampling.png" align: center>
 </p></center>
   <b>Figure 4.
-Species sampling after augmentation. </b>
+Species sampling after augmentation. </b><BR><BR>
 <p>After augmentation, the training data was split into train and test data using a 75-25% split with stratification to account for remaining imbalances.
 The resulting training data was again split into train and validation data using another 75-25% split.</p>
   <h2> Feature Extraction</h2>
   <p>    Audio features had to be prepared differently for input into each of the ANN/CNN/RNN architectures.
 The following features were extracted using librosa for use in the modeling and modified as described below.
 The first axis for the input to the CNN corresponds to the audio sample.
 Spectral bandwidth (Figure 5), chroma spectrogram (Figure 6) and the spectral centroid (Figure 7) were all normalized individually, repeated and padded (Figure 8) and then combined into the second axis in a 4D array (Figure 9).
 The third axis contained the spectrogram (Figure 10), the fourth contained the MFCCs (Figure 11).
 Each axis was repeated and padded so that the final 3 slices were identical in size (Figure 12). </p>
 <p><center>
 <img src="https://github.com/pnanimal/Portfolio/blob/images/AudioDeepLearning/Spec_bw.png" align: center>
 </p></center>
 <b>Figure 5.
-Spectral bandwidth computed from the audio file in Figure 1.</b>
+Spectral bandwidth computed from the audio file in Figure 1.</b><BR>
 <p><center>
 <img src="https://github.com/pnanimal/Portfolio/blob/images/AudioDeepLearning/chroma_stft.png" align: center>
 </p></center>
-<b>Figure 6. </b>Chroma temperature computed from the audio file in Figure 1.
+<b>Figure 6.
+Chroma temperature computed from the audio file in Figure 1.</b><BR>
 <p><center>
 <img src="https://github.com/pnanimal/Portfolio/blob/images/AudioDeepLearning/Spec_centroid.png" align: center>
 </p></center>
 <b>Figure 7.
-Spectral centroid computed from the audio file from Figure 1.</b>
+Spectral centroid computed from the audio file from Figure 1.</b><BR>
 <p><center>
 <img src="https://github.com/pnanimal/Portfolio/blob/images/AudioDeepLearning/Padding.png" align: center>
 </p></center>